Scott A. Armstrong

 Scott Allen Armstrong is an American pediatric oncologist and cancer biologist focused on chromatin-based control of gene expression in cancer and therapeutic discovery.
 Armstrong and his team were the first to isolate rare leukemia stem cells in a mouse model of leukemia.
+Armstrong is a co-editor of the Annual Review of Cancer Biology.

 Early life and education

 Armstrong was raised in Lawton, Oklahoma and Duncan, Oklahoma and attended Duncan High School.
 As a student, he was encouraged to apply for the Oklahoma Medical Research Foundation's Sir Alexander Fleming Scholar Program which he described as having a "huge impact on my life."